gh9869827/fifo-dev-common/README.md

 - `@tool_handler` / `@tool_query_source`: Decorators for defining tools and query sources in LLM-based agents.
 - `class FifoEvent`: Base class for binary-serializable events, with factory deserialization and class registration for cross-system use.

-See the [Example Usage](#-example-usage) section below for how these functions, classes, and decorators can be used.

 ---

 ## 📚 Table of Contents